laurocaetano/laurocaetano.github.io/_posts/2014-06-30-computer-science-is-not-science.md

 > It is not a science, it might be engineering, it might be art.

-> It's about formalize intuitions about process.
+> It's about formalizing intuitions about process.
 It's about
 > how to do things and how to develop a way to talk precisely.

 > So in that sense, Computer Science is an abstraction of Engineering.